Get Support for Singleness & Your Dating Journey

 I loved God, I wanted to love others well, and I was doing my best—but it wasn’t working.

-That all changed when I decided to return to dating apps—but with one key difference this time: I was in therapy.
-I was finally able to let go of perfectionism and approach dating as a journey of discovery, not a race to marriage.
+That all changed when I decided to try dating again while in therapy.
+I was able to dial down my perfectionism and approach dating as a journey of discovery, not a race to marriage.
 Rather than rushing from A to Z, I embraced the process, allowing trust to build step by step.
-I learned how to notice flags and wait to see what color they might be, rather than making hasty decisions OR completely ignoring them.
+I learned how to notice flags and gradually color them in as I gained more evidence, rather than making hasty decisions OR completely ignoring them.
 Having a safe space to process with a therapist allowed me to evaluate my relationships with clarity and confidence.

 Resource: The Intimacy Ladder by Jason and Lauren Vallotton